What is Master Data Management? Benefits, Use Cases, and more.

 The healthcare industry faces distinctive challenges when it comes to managing master data.
 In addition to generating enormous amounts of data from various sources such as EHRs (Electronic Health Records), claims, and clinical systems, data management, and security standards are much more stringent to comply with regulatory requirements.

 On a day-to-day basis, MDM solutions for the healthcare industry must be able to manage and maintain patient, provider, member, and consumer data accurately and securely across different systems and applications.
 To achieve this, solutions must be able to link patient data across disparate sources and applications while ensuring data quality by detecting and eliminating duplicate patient records.
+As MDM solution purpose-built for healthcare can manage patient, provider, and consumer data without the need for extensive tuning as is the case with generic MDM solutions.

 The government, including local and state governments, manages massive amounts of data across different departments and agencies.
 Effective MDM solutions can help government agencies manage data across different domains such as health, education, and public safety.
 Identity solutions for the government must provide a way to manage and maintain data across different systems while ensuring data accuracy and consistency.